Mumbai Central–New Delhi AC Suvidha Special Express

 As of 1 July 2015, this train service has been discontinued.

 Coaches

-The 22913 / 14 Mumbai Central–New Delhi AC Suvidha Special Express had 5 AC 2 tier, 8 AC 3 tier & 2 End on Generator coaches.
-In addition, it carried a pantry car & the final fare was inclusive of catering charges.
+The 22913 / 14 Mumbai Central–New Delhi AC Suvidha Special Express had 5 AC 2 tier, 8 AC 3 tier and 2 End on Generator coaches.
+In addition, it carried a pantry car and the final fare was inclusive of catering charges.

 Service

-The 22913 Mumbai Central–New Delhi AC Suvidha Special Express covered the distance of 1384 kilometres in 15 hours 55 mins (86.95 km/hr) & in 16 hours 05 mins as 22914 New Delhi–Mumbai Central AC Suvidha Special Express (86.05 km/hr).
+The 22913 Mumbai Central–New Delhi AC Suvidha Special Express covered the distance of 1384 kilometres in 15 hours 55 mins (86.95 km/h) and in 16 hours 05 mins as 22914 New Delhi–Mumbai Central AC Suvidha Special Express (86.05 km/h).

 As the average speed of the train was above 55 km/h, as per Indian Railways rules, its fare included a Superfast surcharge.

 Routeing and technical halts

-The 22913 / 14 Mumbai Central–New Delhi AC Suvidha Special Express ran from Mumbai Central with technical halts at & via Vadodara Junction, Kota Junction to New Delhi.
+The 22913 / 14 Mumbai Central–New Delhi AC Suvidha Special Express ran from Mumbai Central with technical halts at and via Vadodara Junction, Kota Junction to New Delhi.